 13. Practice Swimming Pool Safety

 Make sure that kids understand the depth of the swimming pool.
-This is crazy important on a number of levels and may take you getting in or asking staff as depth is often not marked these days for aesthetic purposes.
+This is crazy important on a number of levels and may take you getting in or asking staff as the depth is often not marked these days for aesthetic purposes.

 Kids need to know where they can stand, if necessary, and where they can’t.
 They also need to know if it’s deep enough to jump in.
 I’m not a fan of diving into hotel pools—it’s disruptive and often not safe—so I don’t allow it under any circumstances.